meribold/meribold.org/_drafts/cpu-caches.md

 <!-- If you're like me, -->

-CPU caches are very fast and small memories and are part of the CPU.
-They store a subset of the data present in main memory (RAM) that is expected to be used again soon.
+CPU caches are very fast and small memories.
+They are part of the CPU and store a subset of the data present in main memory (RAM) that is expected to be used again soon.
 Their purpose is to reduce the frequency of main memory accesses.

 Why can't we just have one uniform type of memory that's both big and fast?
-Price is one reason but more fundamentally, since no signal can propagate faster than the speed of light, every possible storage technology can only reach a finite amount of data within a desired access latency.
+Cost is one reason but more fundamentally, since no signal can propagate faster than the speed of light, every possible storage technology can only reach a finite amount of data within a desired access latency.